abchiii/East_Asia_Cointegration_Analysis/README.md

 * **Reporting:** `flextable`, `knitr`, `officer`.

 ---
-*This project was completed as part of the Master of Applied Econometrics curriculum.*
+*This project was completed as part of the University of Melbourne, Master of Applied Econometrics curriculum.*